 FOR MORE INFORMATION:

-When you envision a Western town, you picture Sisters.
-This picturesque little city is what winter dreams are made of.
-The downtown teems with visitors no matter the season — but in the winter, there are a ton of options to fill your days, then return to the quaint comforts of home.
+When you envision a Western town, it looks like Sisters.
+This picturesque little city is what dreams are made of.
+The downtown teems with visitors no matter the season — but in the spring, there are a ton of options to fill your days, then return to the quaint comforts of home.

 Fuel your morning with breakfast from the adorable Cottonwood Cafe, with scrambles and hash you’ll dream about for years to come; or try one of the city’s classic favorites — Sisters Coffee Company or Sisters Bakery (get an apple fritter).